 If you see only one process, your job is using only one core.

 HPC supports the following UNIX editors: vim (vi), nano, and emacs.
 Nano is the editor we teach in our workshops because of its ease of use.

 Additional information on UNIX editors can be found in the UNIX Overview section of the ITS website.

-How do I create a PBS file?
+How do I create a SLURM file?

 Can I use the local storage on a compute node?

 Yes, you can temporarily access the local disk space on a single node using the $TMPDIR environment variable in your job scripts.
 For a multi-node job you can use the /scratch file system as your working directory for all jobs.

 For more information, see the Temporary Disk Space page.

 How do I specify which account to submit a job to?

 If you are only part of a single account there is no need to specify which account to use.
 If you are part of multiple accounts the resource manager will consume the core-hours allocation of your default group unless you specify a different one.
 To avoid confusion it is best to specify which group’s allocation to use in your SLURM script like so: